rvaanthony/Prepared/README.md

 # Prepared

-A real-time call processing and intelligence extraction system that demonstrates enterprise-grade software engineering practices.
+A personal real-time call processing and intelligence extraction system.
 This application processes incoming phone calls, performs live transcription, extracts actionable insights using AI, and visualizes location data on an interactive map—all in real-time.

 ## Demo